alpyalti/Issuefy/issuefy-mvp-prd.md

 * Scrape and AI failures are logged to `scrape_jobs` and Sentry.
 * Daily summaries are generated for projects with enough data.

+### 13.11 Website Auto-Enrichment (Company and Competitors)

+Onboarding is website-first: for both the user's company and each competitor, the user enters **only a website URL**, and Issuefy fills in the rest for confirmation.
+This applies during onboarding (sections 12.2, 12.3) and later in project settings (section 17.5).

+**Mechanism.** Given a website URL, Issuefy fetches the homepage with the **same ScraperAPI standard endpoint** already used for scraping (section 10.7), then extracts a lightweight profile from the returned HTML:

+* **Name** — from `og:site_name`, the `<title>`, or the domain.
+* **Basic info / description** — from the meta description or `og:description`.
+* **Logo** — from `og:image`, an apple-touch-icon, or the favicon.
+* **Social accounts** — by scanning anchor `href`s and known URL patterns for Instagram, Facebook, X/Twitter, LinkedIn (company), YouTube, TikTok, and similar.
+Store the discovered handle/URL per platform.

+This is **link/handle and basic-metadata discovery only**, not social media content scraping (which stays out of scope, section 7).
+An optional OpenRouter call may normalize or de-duplicate the extracted fields, but a deterministic DOM/regex parse is sufficient and preferred to keep cost near zero.

+**Confirmation and editing.** The discovered profile is always shown to the user for review before it is saved.
+Every field is editable: the user can correct the name and description and can add, change, or remove any social link.
+Nothing is saved silently.

+**Failure handling.** If the fetch fails or nothing is found, Issuefy presents an **editable empty form** so the user can fill the details in by hand.
+Enrichment never blocks onboarding, and a competitor/company can be created with manual data only. `enrichment_status` on the competitor records `enriched`, `failed`, or `manual`.

+**Cost.** Each enrichment is a single standard-endpoint fetch and counts as **one scrape call** against the account's budget (section 21.3).
+Cache the result briefly so re-rendering the confirm screen or going back a step does not re-fetch.

+**How the company profile is used.** When present, the company profile (name, website, description, social accounts) is added to the AI context (sections 16.1, 16.2) so opportunities and risks are assessed relative to the user's own business.
+When the company step is skipped (`track_company = false`), the AI runs on competitors and keywords only.
+Competitor profiles likewise enrich competitor context and give the user verified links to each competitor's site and socials.

+**Optional company monitoring.** If the user opts in, the company website can also be added to the daily monitored URL set and scraped like a competitor source (`source_type = Company Website`, with `competitor_id` and `keyword_id` both null).
+This reuses the existing scraping path and is off by default; the required behavior is feeding the company profile to the AI context, not scraping the company's own pages.

+Acceptance criteria:

+* A competitor can be created by entering only its website URL.
+* On the next screen the user sees auto-discovered basic info and social accounts for that website, and can edit any of it before saving.
+* The user can optionally enter their company website and see the same auto-discovered profile, editable, before saving.
+* The company step can be skipped, and the product still works with competitors and keywords only.
+* Enrichment reuses the ScraperAPI standard endpoint and counts as one scrape call against the budget.
+* If enrichment finds nothing or fails, the user gets an editable form and onboarding still completes.
+* Discovered and edited company/competitor details persist and are available to edit later in settings.

 ## 14. Database Schema

 Created via `/migrations/*.sql`.
 Add the indexes in 14.11.